- What core values are

 Make your core values the way of life at the workplace.
 You can have a segment in your onboarding process where this is taught to new hires.

-Your team should be able to think about it and apply it in everything they do, so each bit of your business radiates what you actually say you believe in.
+Your team should be able to think about it and apply it in everything they do so that each bit of your business radiates what you actually say you believe in.

 It’s not enough to teach it.

-What’s the use of the core values if your team cannot remember them to apply them?
+What’s the use of the core values if your team cannot remember to apply them?